Enteee/duckpond.ch/_drafts/reMarkable.md

 related to the packaging.
 But I could not find any.
 Also, all other features [^4] work just fine.

-My best guess would be that the [reMarkable] devs have changed the proprietary file format and the extremly outdated linux client is no longer able to read that format properly.
-I reached to this conculsion because the app logs the following when displaying a a drawing:
+My best guess would be that the [reMarkable] developers have changed the proprietary file format and the extremely outdated Linux client is no longer able to read that format properly.
+I reached to this conclusion because the app logs the following when displaying a a drawing:

 ```